DigForASPFramework/sts-tai-ontology/README.md

 ## Overview

 This repository hosts the Socio-technical Trustworthy Systems Ontology, implemented in Web Protege.
-The ontology represents stakeholders and their relationships within socio-technical environments, interconnected with the internal and external lifecycles of digital forensics systems.
-The ontology is a foundational resource for understanding and modeling socio-technical systems with a focus on trustworthiness.
+The ontology represents stakeholders and their relationships within socio-technical environments, interconnected with the internal and external lifecycles of AI systems.

 ## Authors